William Jones (anthropologist): Career

+Fieldwork in the Philippines and death

+Jones was unable to find a permanent position working on Algonquian languages due to bias against Native Americans.
+As a result, he accepted an offer from the Field Museum to gather information and articles about the Ilongot people (now called the Bugkalot) of the Philippines.

-He was killed on March 29, 1909, at Dumobato on the east side of Luzon in an altercation with some of the Ilongot among whom he was engaged in fieldwork.
+At the age of 38, Jones was killed on March 29, 1909, at Dumobato on the east side of Luzon in an altercation with some of the Ilongot among whom he was engaged in fieldwork.
 It is debatable as to whether or not his death was actually a murder, as his diary entries and correspondences in the last months of his life revealed feelings of peace and belonging with the Ilongot people.
 He was also valued within their community for his skills as a medical practitioner.
 Within a few weeks following the event of his death, the United States burned twenty Ilongot villages in retaliation.